 - Completed application form

-- Statement of interest in connecting scholarly research to journalistic audiences (no more than two pages, double spaced, in Times New Roman 11-point font)
+- Statement of interest in connecting scholarly research to journalistic audiences (no more than two pages, double spaced, in Times New Roman 11-point font), including a description of any plans to pursue media engagement

 - Bibliography of relevant scholarly and journalistic sources (no more than two pages)